douglasstarnes/mempy-flask-heroku/README.md

 Now you can refresh the site.
 It has no items so let's a add few:

- * Task: Very Important, Days until due: 7, Priority: 10
+ * Task: Very important, Days until due: 7, Priority: 10
  * Task: Overdue, Days until due: -1, Priority: 2
- * Task: Due Today, Days until due: 0, Priority: 5
+ * Task: Due today, Days until due: 0, Priority: 5
  * Task: Nothing special, Days until due: 14, Priority : 5

-> In a production application, you might add validation to prevent a due date for a new task from being in the past.
+> In a production application, you might add validation to prevent a due date for a new task from being in the past (as in the second task).
 However, for our purposes it is a convenient way to create overdue tasks. :)

 Take a look at our list now: